[LUM#18] Plastic is dramatic

 Risk assessment

-If all these consequences are enough to lead to serious ecological dysfunction, the results of this study probably still underestimate reality: "In the laboratory, fish are pampered, but in their natural environment they are exposed to other pressures: predation, fishing, other pollutants.
-Microplastic pollution adds to these factors, all of which are likely to cause problems for the fish," laments Marie-Laure Bégout.
+While all these consequences are enough to cause serious ecological problems, the results of this study probably still underestimate the reality: "In the laboratory, fish are pampered, but in their natural environment they are exposed to other pressures: predation, fishing, other pollutants.
+Microplastic pollution adds to these factors, all of which are likely to cause problems for fish, " laments Marie-Laure Bégout.

-Every year, 8 to 10 million tonnes of plastic end up in the oceans.
-10% float as micro-waste, potentially carrying pollutants of all kinds.
-We therefore recommend including this mode of pollutant transfer in the ecotoxicological risk assessment of microplastics," conclude the researchers.
-Understanding the mechanisms underlying biological disruption will also make it possible to assess the extent to which these effects can be generalized to all types of microplastics, in order, for example, to prioritize the control of
+Every year, 8 to 10 million tons of plastic end up in the oceans.
+10% float in the form of micro-waste that can potentially carry all kinds of pollutants. " We therefore recommend including this mode of pollutant transfer in the ecotoxicological risk assessment of microplastics, " the researchers conclude.
+Understanding the mechanisms underlying biological disruption will also make it possible to assess the extent to which these effects can be generalized to all types of microplastics, for example, in order to prioritize the control of emissions

 Eternal fragments